Magpasikat

 Magpasikat (lit.
 Show-Off) is an annual talent competition segment of the Philippine noontime variety show It's Showtime.
-The segment features the program's hosts and cast members competing in teams to showcase creative and performance-based productions.
-It is typically held as a week-long anniversary special in October, either during or leading up to the show's anniversary on October 24.
-However, the segment was held in November from 2021 to 2023.
+The segment features the program's hosts and cast members competing in teams to showcase creative and performance-based productions (except in 2025).
+It is typically held as a week-long anniversary special, either on October—during or leading up to the show's anniversary on October 24; November (as done in 2021–2023); or December (as done in 2025).

 Jugs Jugueta and Teddy Corpuz currently hold the record for the most Magpasikat wins, with six victories.
 They are followed by Karylle with five wins, and both Jhong Hilario and Kim Chiu with four each.

 Background

 Magpasikat was first held on October 23, 2010, as part of It's Showtimes first anniversary celebration.
 It has since become an annual week-long tradition commemorating the show's anniversary.
 Exceptions occurred in 2020 and 2021, when the segment was held as a single-day event due to restrictions caused by the COVID-19 pandemic.

 The name Magpasikat was also previously used in January 2010 as a temporary replacement for Showtime after it was suspended by the Movie and Television Review and Classification Board (MTRCB).
 The suspension followed a controversial remark made by guest judge Rosanna Roces regarding teachers.
 This interim program retained the original format but featured celebrity contestants.
 It aired only for a few days before Showtime resumed broadcast under a temporary restraining order.